uritrejo/eforms-gpp-service/README.md

 # eForms GPP Service

 A Spring Boot REST API service for Green Public Procurement (GPP) analysis of eForms notices.
+It acts as an intermediary layer designed to expose the core functionalities of the [GPP Library](https://github.com/uritrejo/eforms-gpp-library) to external applications via a REST API.
-This service provides endpoints for analyzing procurement notices, suggesting GPP improvements, applying patches, and integrating with the TED (Tenders Electronic Daily) API for validation and visualization.
+This service provides endpoints for analyzing eForm notices, suggesting GPP criteria, and applying them into the eForm notice.
+It integrates with the [TED API](https://docs.ted.europa.eu/api/latest/index.html) for validation and visualization.

 ## 🚀 Quick Start